katharina-lang/rlhf/README.md

 ```bash
 python -m rlhf.scripts.main --num-queries 750 --no-synthetic
 ```
-All possible flags to set are in the [arguments](./rlhf/configs/arguments.py) file.
+All possible flags can be found in the [arguments](./rlhf/configs/arguments.py) file.

 ## Results
 Comparison of a few environments can be seen here: